10 Best Dog Friendly Beaches in Wisconsin 2025

 7. Sunset Beach Park – Fish Creek, Wisconsin

 Sunset Park is a renowned dog beach in Wisconsin.
 It is a place to relax and watch a mesmerizing sunset.
 Visitors call it the “Best Place” to be in Door County.
-There is a beautiful wooden path leading to a lawn area.
-Stone fences here serve as sitting places for visitors.
+A beautiful wooden path leads to a lawn area.
+Stone fences serve as sitting places for visitors.
 The beach park has multiple camping sites and hiking trails.

-The beach at Sunset Park is spread across 200 yards, with soft golden sand and clear blue water.
-This park is accessible from the western end of the main street.
+The 200-yard beach at Sunset Park has soft golden sand and clear blue water.
+It is accessible from the western end of the main street.
 The artistic city has various shops and seafood restaurants.
 Eateries in downtown Fish Creek serve mouth-watering dishes.
 Many events and concerts are organized to attract visitors.

 • Beach Hours: 06:00 am to 10:00 pm